rhysd/hgrep/README.md

 [![CI][ci-badge]][ci]
 [![crate][crates-io-badge]][crates-io]

-[hgrep][] is a grep tool to search files with given pattern and print the matched code snippets with human-friendly syntax highlighting.
-In short, it's a fusion of [bat][] and grep or other alternatives like [ripgrep][].
+[hgrep][] is a grep tool to search files with a given pattern and print the matched code snippets with human-friendly syntax highlighting.
+In short, this tool brings search results like the code search on GitHub to your local machine.

-This is similar to `-C` option of `grep` command, but hgrep focuses on human readable outputs. hgrep is useful to survey the matches with contexts around them.
+This is similar to `-C` option of `grep` command, but hgrep focuses on human-readable outputs. hgrep is useful to survey the matches with contexts around them.
 When some matches are near enough, hgrep prints the lines within one code snippet.
-Unlike `grep -C`, hgrep adopts some heuristics around blank lines to determine efficient number of context lines.
+Unlike `grep -C`, hgrep adopts some heuristics around blank lines to determine an efficient number of context lines.

 Example: